 How hot is it?
-'Hotter than a fire hydrant chasing a dog,' and 85 ways to say it's hot.
+'Hotter than a fire hydrant chasing a dog,' and 85 more ways to say it's hot.

 61. Hotter than a George Foreman Grill.

-62. Hotter than a funeral procession pulling into Dairy Queen
+62. Hotter than a funeral procession pulling into Dairy Queen.

-63. Hotter than two goats in a pepper patch
+63. Hotter than two goats in a pepper patch.

-64. Hotter than 40 hells
+64. Hotter than 40 hells.

 65. Hotter than a volcano in an oven on self-clean mode.